 The third lesson is one that I admittedly struggle with, sleep.
 Sleep is key to recovery, unfortunately, life gets in the way.
 Before my current job, I worked a regular 9-5 job Monday to Friday which made it hard to get enough sleep because the only public sessions or masters team sessions I could train in were very late in the evening.
 This combined with early mornings where I am either coaching a swimming squad or dropping my daughter to one, means I end with a bit of a messy sleep schedule.
 Thankfully my current job is better (I only work 3 days a week), so I can adapt my sleep times on those off days and I can get some lunchtime training in, but it’s still a pretty messy sleep pattern

 It also doesn’t help that I find it very hard willingly gone to bed early, I think if it were possible I’d live on a 28 hour day.
-Despite these things, I do try to get 7-8 hours sleep, and if I can’t get it all in one night I try to squeeze in sleep elsewhere.
-Thankfully my heavy training over the last two years was all during the summer when the clubs I coach and train with are finished and the pool has more public sessions available allowing me to get better training hours in.
+Despite these things, I do try to get 7-8 hours sleep, and if I can’t get it all in one night I try to squeeze in power naps, which to be honest are not a real substitute.
+Thankfully my heavy training over the last two years was all during the summer when the clubs I coach and train with are finished and the pool has more public sessions available allowing me to get better training hours in and I don’t have to go coaching in the morning.

 So those are three lessons on rest I’ve learned over the last 2-3 years, they’ve helped me train longer and better than I have since I was a junior club swimmer.
 Hopefully, they help you too.